 The ENCODE LED is illuminated green when the TES9 is inserting data into the corresponding video signal.
-If the video is 292M, the inserted data is VANC; if it is 259M, it can be either VANC or VBI.
 The TES9 can be configured to append VANC data to a line that already contains VANC packets.
 In this case, there is a possibility that some of the data will not fit in the available space in the line.
 When this occurs, the ENCODE LED will flash yellow to indicate that the user needs to adjust some settings.
-This is described in the following table.
+This is described in Table 2.4.